Staff turnover within target

 *Target range is 12–15 per cent

-At the Audit Office we are committed to ensuring we have a diverse workplace that reflects a constantly changing external workforce and client base.
-We recognise that by embracing the different contributions, perspectives and talents that make up our organisation we create a culture of participation, contribution and respect.
-Our new Diversity Inclusion and Accessibility Framework guides our activity in this area.
+At the Audit Office, we are committed to ensuring we have a diverse workplace that reflects a constantly changing external workforce and client base.
+We recognise that by embracing the different contributions, perspectives and talents that make up our organisation we not only create a culture of participation, contribution and respect, but also increase innovation, creativity and organisational performance.
+Our Diversity Inclusion and Accessibility Framework continues to guide our activity in this area.

-The number of women as a percentage of the total full-time equivalent workforce has increased slightly from 49 to 51 per cent.
+The number of women as a percentage of the total full-time equivalent workforce remains at 51 per cent.

-For further information on workforce diversity, see appendix six.
+For further information on workforce diversity, see Appendix 6.

 Women in middle management %